Joining the lab

 Graduate positions are available for enthusiastic and driven students wishing to study molecular and genetic mechanisms controlling mammalian energy metabolism and how it regulates obesity, cancer, and immunity.

 The lab uses a wide variety of molecular biology and biochemical approaches in cultured mammalian cells as well as methods to study physiology in genetically engineered mice.
 Commonly used techniques include: molecular cloning, mass spectrometry (metabolomics and proteomics), respirometry, RNA interference, Western blotting, quantitative RT-PCR, and fluorescent microscopy.
-In addition, physiological approaches are used such as in vivo metabolic phenotyping (MRI, energy expenditure, thermogenesis).
+In addition, physiological approaches are used such as in vivo metabolic phenotyping (body composition, indirect calorimetry, glucose homeostasis, high fat feeding, thermogenesis).

 Please email me (email@example.com) your future goals and why you would like to join the Kazak lab.